 - the removal or alteration of panelling, fireplaces or decorative plaster work

 - the removal or alteration of outbuildings, garden walls, gate piers, gates and railings which pre-date 1948

 - building a separate building or structure within the property's curtilage may not require listed building consent but planning permission will be required

 - putting up a fence, wall or installing gates within the curtilage of a listed building will require listed building consent if the structure is to be attached to the main building or any curtilage building.
 You will need to apply for planning permission if you wish to erect or add to a fence, wall or gate and your house is a listed building or if it will be within the curtilage of a listed building, or where the fence, wall or gate, or any other boundary involved, forms a boundary with a neighbouring listed building or its curtilage

 Buying a listed building

 You are legally required to obtain the necessary consent for any alterations, extension, or changes to the building and associated structures within the curtilage and this includes unauthorised works carried out by previous owners.

-An EPC is legally required when a property is built, sold or rented and is valid for 10 years.
-Listed buildings along with certain other types of building are exempted from requiring an EPC.
-The Historic England website has information on how to get a better energy performance from a listed building.
+An EPC is legally required when a building is built, sold or rented and is valid for 10 years.
+The Historic England website has information on how to get better energy performance from a listed building.
 They have also produced guidance on energy performance certificates.

 If you need to carry out urgent works, in the interest of health and safety or for the preservation of the building, you must give us notice in writing.
 Please email details of any urgent works to [email protected] or phone us on 01242 264328.